 Merseyside is now my adopted home.
 I met my wife here and all of our children were born in Liverpool.
 After hearing a call into ordained ministry in the Church of England I set aside my microscope and relocated the family to Nottingham where I studied at St John’s College.
 After two very intense but enjoyable years, and all too soon after we had arrived, we repacked our belongings to return to Merseyside.
 After serving my curacy for three years in the Maghull and Melling Team of churches I moved to Rainhill in 2014.

 When I can take a break from work, I enjoy time with the family but do try to find time to keep an interest in the natural world through bird watching and astronomy.
 I also enjoy a bit of climbing.
 I maintain an interest in the interaction between science and faith and will be happy to bend anyone’s ear on the subject, especially over a pint.
 Moving around has given me a great opportunity to meet many wonderful and gifted people and Rainhill continues to be no exception.

 Katy O’Shea – Staff Governor

-I have been a teacher at St Ann’s for 9 years and was elected as the staff governor in September 2014.
-This year, my responsibilities include leading Science and Environmental Education and promoting Forest School education throughout the school.
-In my role as Science lead, I will manage a team consisting of teachers and teaching assistants and liaise extensively with outside agencies in seeking additional scientific resources and support for the school.
-As well as the Science team, I am also currently part of the Assertive Mentoring team that monitors attainment and standards throughout the school.
+I have been a teacher at St Ann’s for 11 years and was chosen as the staff governor in September 2014.
+In my role as Lunar Curriculum lead, I manage a team consisting of teachers and teaching assistants and liaise extensively with outside agencies in seeking additional cultural opportunities and experiences for our school.
+As well as the Lunar team, I am also currently part of the Science team that monitors attainment and standards throughout the school.
 In my role as governor, I hope that I can not only support and work with staff at all levels, but also expanded my own knowledge and understanding as to how children can best learn and achieve at St Ann’s.

 Rachel Pickles – Foundation Governor